slackapi/bolt-js/docs/_future/workflows.md

 ### Using OpenForm in a workflow {#using-forms}

-The only Built-in function that has an additional requirement is [`OpenForm`](https://api.slack.com/future/functions#open-a-form).
-When creating a Workflow that will have a step to open a form, your workflow needs to include a required `interactivity` input parameter and the call to `OpenForm` must be the **first** step in the Workflow.
+The only built-in function that has an additional requirement is [`OpenForm`](https://api.slack.com/future/functions#open-a-form).
+When creating a workflow that will have a step to open a form, your workflow needs to include a required `interactivity` input parameter and the call to `OpenForm` must be the **first** step in the workflow.

-Here's an example of a basic Workflow definition using `interactivity`:
+Here's an example of a basic workflow definition using `interactivity`:

 ```javascript
 const SayHelloWorkflow = DefineWorkflow({